simeononsecurity/simeononsecurity.ch/content/articles/mastering-google-dorks-osint-hacking-power/index.en.md

 ## Conclusion

 Google Dorks are powerful search queries that serve both as a valuable asset for hackers and a critical tool for OSINT professionals.
 While they can be used for malicious purposes, their significance in uncovering vulnerabilities and gathering information cannot be ignored.
-It is essential to use Google Dorks responsibly and ethically to enhance security and investigations in the digital age.
+You need to use Google Dorks responsibly and ethically to enhance security and investigations in the digital age.

 ## References